artefactory/pre-commit-dbt/HOOKS.md

 ### `check-source-folder-constraint`

- * Check if source definitions are placed in the correct directory.
+ * Checks if source definitions are not placed in the directory, passed as argument.

  #### Example
  ```